Small Business Retirement Plans in Salt Lake City, UT

 Benefits of an MEP

-• Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to provide a retirement plan on their own can offer competitive retirement benefits, which can help to attract and retain talented employees and give the business access to a competitive advantage they wouldn't be able to have on their own.
+• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and provide a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP